How Haiti, amid ‘living hell’ back home, became the ultimate Women’s World Cup underdog

 It’s precisely what has eluded so many Haitians recently.
 It can feel unattainable when everyday life is disturbed by fear.
 Even good deeds can feel futile.
 Light at the end of the proverbial tunnel can disappear.

-But “light,” defender Milan Pierre-Jerome says, is what “we can continue to bring.”
+But “light,” defender Milan Pierre-Jerome said, is what “we can continue to bring.”

 They can’t reverse the course of the country.
 They can’t compel a robust multinational police force to step in — an intervention that has become necessary, U.N. and U.S. leaders said recently.